 I also have interests in the reception of the ancient world in modern European culture, and I am editor of Classics and Imperialism in the British Empire (2010, Oxford University Press), a collection of essays examining the interactive relationship between classical ideas and British imperialism from the late eighteenth to the early twentieth century.

 As well as pursuing further research on each of these topics, I am also engaged in a long-term research project on the theme of pollution in pre-Christian Roman society, religion and culture, a topic on which I already have a number of articles.
 I am editor of a volume titled Rome, Pollution and Propriety: Dirt, Disease and Hygiene in the Eternal City from Antiquity to Modernity (2012, Cambridge University Press), which is based on a conference held at the British School at Rome in June 2007.
 I am currently working on a book on Foul Bodies in Ancient Rome, which sets out to understand how Romans of the early Empire formulated and mobilized disgust as a response to bodies that were perceived to be 'out of place' in civilized society.
 My first foray into this field, a study of obesity in Roman art, was published in Papers of the British School at Rome in 2011, and I have recently published a blog on 'Diagnosing deviance: aversion, obscenity and the senses in classical antiquity' for 'Disgust Week', run by the Centre for the History of Emotions at QMUL.
 I am also collaborating on a major project on 'Effaced from History: Facial Difference and its Impact from Antiquity to the Present Day', which received a Wellcome Trust Seed Award in 2015/16, in order to develop an ambitious cross-disciplinary project involving synergies between leading scholars from six UK universities and working alongside the charity Changing Faces.

-Administration: I have acted as Postgraduate Recruitment Officer for the Department of Classics for several years.
-I have also acted as the Department's Undergraduate Admissions Officer and am currently Director of Postgraduate Studies for the School of Humanities.
-From August 2013, I am Head of Taught Postgraduate Courses for the Faculty of Arts.
+In the past, I have acted as Postgraduate Recruitment Officer and Undergraduate Admissions Officer for the Department of Classics.
+I was Director of Postgraduate Studies for the School of Humanities (both PGT and PGR) from 2012-2015, and Head of Taught Postgraduate Courses for the Faculty of Arts from 2013-2015.

-I am a member of the British School at Rome, where I have carried out a great deal of my research and to which I owe a great debt.
+Throughout my career, I have been warmly supported by the British School at Rome, where I have carried out a great deal of my research and to which I owe a great debt.
 From 2011-2017 I was a member of the BSR's Faculty of Archaeology, History and Letters, and Editor of the Papers of the British School at Rome.
-I am also a member of the Classical Association Journals Board, which oversees Classical Quarterly, Classical Review and Greece & Rome.
+I have also been a member of the Classical Association Journals Board, which oversees Classical Quarterly, Classical Review and Greece & Rome.

 My teaching at Undergraduate and Masters level engages principally with ancient history and visual culture, particularly that of late Republican and early Imperial Rome.
 I have convened modules on Roman religion and early Rome, as well as the role of Classics in modern popular culture.
 In 2012, I taught a new module on 'Colour and culture in the Mediterranean world', which is based on the work of my first book and explores the role and significance of colour perception in Greco-Roman culture.
 I have also convened and taught key first-year and second-year modules on the Roman world, classics and popular culture, and the Extended Source Study, as well as a module on Studying Classical Scholarship.
 I am also trained in advanced Latin and Greek language and literature and have taught both at all levels.

 I am able to supervise research students in most areas of Republican or early imperial Roman social, cultural and political history, on Roman religion, as well as aspects of ancient perception, and certain themes within the reception of classical antiquity in modern European culture.
-I am currently supervising one research student on the Roman Republican censorship; trees in the history and culture of Roman Italy, the senses and the female body in ancient Rome; the reception of ancient Rome in colonial and early national America; a comparative study of colour in Classical Greek, Hebrew and Akkadian; religious imagery on Phoenician civic coinage; and Greco-Roman artistic influences in the nineteenth-century industrial cities of Birmingham, Manchester and Liverpool.
+I am currently supervising seven research students on the following topics: the Roman Republican censorship; trees in the history and culture of Roman Italy, the senses and the female body in ancient Rome; the reception of ancient Rome in colonial and early national America; a comparative study of colour in Classical Greek, Hebrew and Akkadian; religious imagery on Phoenician civic coinage; and Greco-Roman artistic influences in the nineteenth-century industrial cities of Birmingham, Manchester and Liverpool.
 I have previously supervised four research students who completed their PhDs on 'Pollution in Roman religion' (awarded 2011), 'Roman female suicide' (awarded 2011), 'Approaches to healing in Roman Egypt' (awarded 2011) and 'Clothing and society in late antiquity' (awarded 2013).

 Foul bodies in ancient Rome